KennethCNg/Lifting_Log/README.md

 3. Start your server by running `bundle exec rails server`

+### Issues

+1. Revisiting this app some time later, I noticed that logs were't rendering.
+I after running through the flow from front-end to back-end, I noticed that the issue was actually that the logs were being saved a day later than I expected.
+Apparently Rails defaults to UTC time!
+I quickly changed it and fixed it locally.
+However, it wasn't working in production...
+That's when I learned Heroku actually defaults to UTC time as well.
+It was a quick fix, but I've never experienced an issue like this before.
+Interesting.

 ### Coming Soon To a Macro4Me Near You

 1. Calories